Battle of Akhsi: Background

 Sultan Mahmud Khan had to defend Tashkent from the Timurids of Samarkand and of Ferghana, who resented the loss of the city to his father Yunus Khan.
 Mahmud Khan successfully thwarted their efforts to take Taskhent, and during his fight with Sultan Ahmad gained the defection of one of the men fighting under him, the Uzbek Muhammad Shaybani.
-As a reward to Muhammad Shaybani, Mahmud Khan gave him Turkistan in 1488.
-This was a political mistake as it resulted in him losing a long time ally in the Kazakhs who were traditional enemies of the Uzbeks.
+As a reward to Muhammad Shaybani, Mahmud Khan gave him the city of Turkistan in 1488.
+This was a political mistake as it resulted in him losing a long-time ally in the Kazakhs, who were traditional enemies of the Uzbeks.
 As a result, the Moghuls and the Kazakhs went to war, the result of which was the defeat of Mahmud Khan.
 This weakened his military prestige in the region.

-In 1501 C.E., Zahir-ud-din Muhammad Babur had lost Andijan and Ferghana to his rebel minister Sultan Ahmed Tambol, who had Jahangir Mirza II and Nasir Mirza (Babur's brothers) as hostages.
+In 1501, Zahir-ud-din Muhammad Babur had lost Andijan and Ferghana to his rebel minister Sultan Ahmed Tambol, who had Babur's brothers Jahangir Mirza II and Nasir Mirza as hostages.
 He also lost Samarkand to Muhammad Shaybani Khan of the Khanate of Bukhara, leaving him without a kingdom or a home.
-He took his family to Tashkent under the protection of his maternal uncle, Sultan Mahmud Khan, the Chagatai Khan of Western Moghulistan.
-There he served as an officer in the army of the Khan but did not hold authority over any territory.
+He took his family to Tashkent under the protection of his maternal uncle, Sultan Mahmud Khan, the Chagatai khan of Western Moghulistan.
+There he served as an officer in the army of the khan but did not hold authority over any territory.
 Seeing the rising tide of the Uzbeks under Muhammad Shaybani, Sultan Mahmud Khan consulted with his brother Ahmad Alaq in Uyghurstan and the two decided to join forces to stem the growth of the Uzbek power in the west from reaching their borders by invading Central Asia.
 Babur himself wanted to take active part in the operations for a chance to regain his lost territories.